jcorporation/webradiodb/README.md

 ## Adding new webradios

-1. Fork this repository - create a new entry and a pull request
+1. Fork this repository - add new entries and create a pull request
-2. Open an issue with all needed data
+2. Open an issue with all needed data, use the "New webradio" template

 ## Usage in myMPD